 Where to Stay in Yerevan:

 Being the cosmopolitan capital that it is, there is a tonne of option when it comes places to stay in Yerevan.
 If you’re struggling to find the best place for you, check out our suggestions:

 Envoy Hostel — A backpacker hostel, they offer both dorm and private rooms and also organise day tours around the country, with a special discount for their guests.
 They have helpful staff, clean facilities, and good common areas.
 Click here to see their latest prices

 Airbnb — Airbnb is a great option in Yerevan if you want to see how locals live in the city.
-There are myriad properties available on the platform and you’re new to Airbnb, you can click here to get up to $40 off your first stay
+There are myriad properties available on the platform such as this affordable modern apartment in the central Yerevan.
+Click here to see the best Airbnbs in Yerevan.